Pampushki – Ukrainian Garlic Bread Rolls

 4. Shape the dough into a ball and place in a greased bowl.
 Cover and set aside in a warm space for about one hour or until it doubles in size.

-7. Brush the pampushki with milk and bake for approximately 20 minutes or until golden brown.
+7. Brush the Pampushky with milk and bake for approximately 20 minutes or until golden brown.

-8. While the pampushki are baking, make the topping.
+8. Make the topping.
 In a small bowl combine the oil, water, chopped dill, minced garlic and salt.

-9. Spoon the topping over the pampushki as soon as they come out of the oven.
-Cover with a kitchen towel until ready to eat (this also gives the topping a chance to really infuse the pampushki).
+9. Spoon the topping over the Pampushky as soon as they come out of the oven.
+Cover with a kitchen towel until ready to eat (this also gives the topping a chance to really infuse the Pampushky).

 Notes